Mission of QYLA Legacy Project

 - This coming Spring 2022 will commemorate the 25th Annual QYLA’s — 1998-2022!

 - QYLA has preserved all of the original bio’s and video footage from most years of the awards, including news articles, video interviews with awardees and nominees in the three categories (Queer Youth Leadership Award, Ally to Queer Youth Award, and the Organizational Ally to Queer Youth Award), photographs and QYLA programs — documenting the over 400 nominees in the history of QYLA,

-- If you would like to be part of the QYLA Legacy Project, please contact George A. Camany, QYLA honoree 2003, or Stuart Rosenstein, QYLA Ally honoree 2001.
+- If you would like to be part of the QYLA Legacy Project, please contact us at QYLA Legacy Project or Stuart Rosenstein, QYLA Ally honoree 2001.

 Celebrating Queer Youth & Allies since 1998